Secondhand-Feraligatr/The-Sims-2-Legacy-Collection-Fixer/README.md

 ---

 ## **Fixes & Improvements**
-Installs the IKEA Stuff Pack.
+- Installs the IKEA Stuff Pack.

-Restores the radio songs cut due to licensing issues.
+- Restores the radio songs cut due to licensing issues.

-Fixes an issue where some of the CAS items from the Happy Holidays Stuff Pack are missing.
+- Fixes an issue where some of the CAS items from the Happy Holidays Stuff Pack are missing.

-Sets all of the 'Objects.package' files to read only so you can't corrupt them.
+- Sets all of the 'Objects.package' files to read only so you can't corrupt them.

-Installs 'dgVoodoo 2' for improved compatibility and performance.
+- Installs dgVoodoo 2 for improved compatibility and performance.

-Installs the 'TS2-Extender' created by Lazy Duchess.
+- Installs the 'TS2-Extender' created by [Lazy Duchess](https://www.tumblr.com/lazyduchess).

 **Notice:** TS2-Extender is still a **work in progress**, and thus the version included in The Sims 2 Legacy Collection Fixer (**0.30**) **may be out of date**.